araffin/srl-zoo/README.md

 ```

 ### Pipeline Script
-It preprocess data, learn a state representation and evaluate it using knn.
+It learns state representations and evaluates them using knn-mse.

+To generate data for Kuka and Mobile Robot environment, please see the RL repo: [https://github.com/araffin/robotics-rl-srl](https://github.com/araffin/robotics-rl-srl).

 Baxter data used in the paper are not public yet.
 However you can generate new data using [Baxter Simulator](https://github.com/araffin/arm_scenario_simulator) and [Baxter Experiments](https://github.com/NataliaDiaz/arm_scenario_experiments)